Todrick Hall Goes on NSFW Rant Against Kim Kardashian

 Of course, not everyone is team Swift in the situation.
 Kardashian West's sister, Khloe Kardashian, tweeted on Monday, "I was about to go take my a** to sleep but then I just saw my sister post a couple tweets.
 Kimberly you better!!!!!!!!
 Kim is my f**king lawyer for life!!!!!!
 My sister AND my lawyer."

 Swift was first to address the leaked phone call -- which resurfaced over the weekend -- on Monday afternoon, writing, "Instead of answering those who are asking how I feel about the video footage that was leaked, proving that I was telling the truth the whole time about *that call* (you know, the one that was illegally recorded, that somebody edited and manipulated in order to frame me and put me, my family, and fans through hell for four years)...
-SWIPE UP to see what really matters," she wrote, linking to charity pages of organizations helping during the coronavirus outbreak.
+SWIPE UP to see what really matters."
+She then linked to charity pages of organizations helping during the coronavirus outbreak.

 But Kardashian West fired back, writing in part, "I didn’t feel the need to comment a few days ago, and I'm actually really embarrassed and mortified to be doing it right now, but because she continues to speak on it, I feel I'm left without a choice but to respond because she is actually lying.
 To be clear, the only issue I ever had around the situation was that Taylor lied through her publicist who stated that 'Kanye never called to ask for permission...'
 They clearly spoke so I let you all see that.
 Nobody ever denied the word 'b**ch' was used without her permission."